Dyalog/APLCourse/docs/Selecting-from-arrays.md

 		0 0 0 0 0 0 0
 		```

-	???+Example "Answer"
+	???Example "Answer"

 		There are many ways to solve this problem.
 A comparison of different approaches is worthy of a fuller discussion, which will be added later.
-For now we will simply show a couple of alternatives:
+For now we will simply show a few alternatives:

 		```APL
 		FindWord ← {∧/∨/⍺∘.=⍵↑⍨2⌷⍴⍺}